-The electric motor works in the reverse way as the generator.
+The electric motor works in a reverse way to the generator.
 In an electric motor, a current is applied to an electromagnet that generates a magnetic field.
 This field interacts with the rotor magnet causing it to rotate.

 A magnetic brake works by connecting an electromagnet to a metal disc.

-To activate the brake, we circulate a current through the electromagnet and activate it.
+To activate the brake, we generate a current through the electromagnet to generate a different polarity of a coil of wires.
 The electric current generates a magnetic field on the disk.
 The magnetic field induces the so-called eddy currents by Faraday's law.

 Eddy currents are affected by the Joule effect and release heat, which is energy that comes from the kinetic energy of the disk.
 By reducing kinetic energy, the puck slows down.

 An induction cooker also works by Joule's law generating eddy currents.
-A spiral magnet is placed under the glass ceramic plate.
-Placing a metal container on the plate activates the magnet, inducing eddy currents and therefore heat.
+An electromagnet made of several turns in a coil is placed under the ceramic glass plate.
+Placing a metal container on the plate activates the magnet, inducing eddy currents and, therefore, heat.